not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 #### Examples

-Some examples of *if* usage within an action:
+Some examples of *if* usage with comparison operators within an action:

 ```json
 {